pt7481/titanic-ml-from-disaster/README.md

 ### What I Learned

-* With regards to answering the question **"What sorts of people were more likely to survive?"**, the model currently identifies 2 subgroups as being more likely to survive and 20+ subgroups as being less likely to survive.
+* With regards to answering the question **"What sorts of people were more likely to survive?"**, the model currently identifies 4 subgroups as being more likely to survive and 20+ subgroups as being less likely to survive.
     * The imbalance towards subgroups predicting non-survival is likely due to the training data set mostly consisting of non-survivors (38% survived, 62% perished).
     * Analysis of model mis-predictions identified 8+ subgroups that unpredicted survival, warranting further feature engineering (see Next Steps section).
 * Summary of Subgroup Insights:
     * **Groups More Likely to Survive:**
+        * 1st Class Females
-        * 1st and 2nd Class Females
+        * 2nd Class Females
         * Passengers aged less than 10 years
         * Passengers traveling with 3-4 family members
     * **Examples of Groups Less Likely to Survive:**